mitre-attack/attack-stix-data/USAGE.md

 # Introduction

 This document describes how to query and manipulate the ATT&CK data in this repository.
-It is divided into three sections:
+It is divided into two sections:

--   [The ATT&CK data model](#the-attck-data-model), which describes the format of the data and highlights how it extends the stock STIX 2.1 format.
-It will also highlight the differences between the STIX 2.1 dataset and our STIX 2.0 dataset stored on the [MITRE/CTI GitHub repository](https://github.com/mitre/cti).
 -   [Accessing ATT&CK data in python](#accessing-attck-data-in-python), which describes different methodologies that can be used to load the ATT&CK data into a script.
 -   [Python recipes](#Python-Recipes), which provides python3 examples of common ways to query the ATT&CK data once loaded.

-The latter two sections on the programmatic use of ATT&CK heavily utilize the [stix2 python library](https://github.com/oasis-open/cti-python-stix2).
+Both sections heavily utilize the [stix2 python library](https://github.com/oasis-open/cti-python-stix2).
 Please refer to the [STIX2 Python API Documentation](https://stix2.readthedocs.io/en/latest/) for more information on how to work with STIX programmatically.
-See also the section on [Requirements and imports](#requirements-and-imports).

-This document describes how ATT&CK implements and extends the STIX format.
-To find out more about STIX, please see [the STIX website](https://oasis-open.github.io/cti-documentation/stix/intro).
+For information about the ATT&CK data model, object types, and specification details, please refer to the [ATT&CK Specification](https://github.com/mitre-attack/attack-data-model/blob/main/docs/SPEC.md).

 We also recommend reading the [ATT&CK Design and Philosophy Paper](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf), which describes high-level overall approach, intention, and usage of ATT&CK.